 There are two types of disability insurance policies, short-term and long-term.
 Short-term disability (STD) is usually provided by your employer and is designed to replace a portion of your income for a short period of time, like several months.

-Long-term disability (LTD) gives you coverage if you're out of work for a longer period of time because of a more severe or permanent disability.
+Long-term disability (LTD), which we offer, gives you coverage if you're out of work for a longer period of time because of a more severe or permanent disability.
 LTD is sometimes offered as a workplace benefit, but it's typically purchased as an individual policy.
 Coverage is designed to last for many years—even through retirement if needed.